 Merys Williams, Solicitor, Robinson Gill Lawyers

-Complaints may relate to police misconduct, corruption, or discrimination, or administrative matters such as freedom of information.
-Complaints can be oral or in writing.
-IBAC or police investigate complaints, which need to be supported with carefully recorded evidence.
-Whether to make a complaint, and when, should be carefully considered, with legal advice, especially if charges are pending or when pressing charges or suing police for damages.
+Complaints may relate to police misconduct, corruption, discrimination, or to administrative matters such as freedom of information.
+Complaints can be oral or in writing and must be supported with carefully recorded evidence.
+Complaints are investigated by the Independent Broad-based Anti-corruption Commission (IBAC) or by the police.
+Whether or not to make a complaint, and when, should be carefully considered.
+Legal advice should be sought before making a complaint, especially if charges are pending or when pressing charges or suing police for damages.

 This section includes the following topics:

 - Police misconduct

 - Collecting evidence

 - Deciding whether or not to lodge a complaint